 In the final three years of her life, she worked with Ila Singh and with Joshua Schiffman at the University of Utah.

-Uta was especially fond of the Cold Spring Harbor Retroviruses Meeting, both owing to her love of science, but also for the friends she reconnected with year after year.
-She attended sixteen of these meetings during her career in virology.
-She was always active, whether listening and writing notes on meeting lectures, socializing with old and new friends, discussing science at poster sessions, running on the Cold Spring Harbor campus, or swimming in the ocean harbor.
+Uta was especially fond of the Cold Spring Harbor Meeting on Retroviruses, both owing to her love of science, but also for the friends she connected with year after year.
+She attended sixteen meetings during her career.
+She was always active, whether attending meeting lectures, socializing with old and new friends, discussing science at poster sessions, running on the Cold Spring Harbor campus, or swimming in the ocean harbor.
 Uta also had deep respect and talent for basic research and loved to train and mentor young scientists.
 She was loved by many within this community, and this prize is meant to remember and honor her professional contributions and to help foster these characteristics in the next generation of retrovirologists.